Thanksgiving Pumpkin Pecan Pie Cake

 - 2 tablespoons Apple Juice

 Tap the pan on the counter to break up any air bubbles that might be in the batter.
 Bake the cake for 50-60 minutes or until a cake tester comes out clean.
-Cool the cake in the pan for 10 minutes on a cooling rack then turn it out and let it sit for 10 more minutes.
+Cool the cake in the pan for 10 minutes on a cooling rack then invert onto a cooling rack and let it sit for 10 more minutes.

-While it is cooling combine the glaze ingredients and slowly pour the glaze over the warm cake making sure to evenly cover the cake.
+While the cake is cooling, combine the glaze ingredients and slowly pour the glaze over the warm cake making sure to evenly cover the cake.
 Let the cake cool for at least an hour before serving.

 It is best served slightly warm so that the pecan layer is soft and does not change the consistency of the cake.